The weather is amazing for a trip to Canyonlands National Park in May! But it’s also a busy time of year so prepare for crowds.

-Use our tips below and our Canyonlands National Park guide to plan your May vacation.
+And check out our Canyonlands National Park guide with a complete list of things you need to know to plan your May vacation.

-We share tips to avoid the crowds, things to do, what to pack, where to stay and more.
+We’re sharing tips below on how to avoid the crowds, things to do, what to pack, where to stay and more.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.